 People who live alone can often be at risk of isolation and boredom, and this particularly goes for older adults.
 Elly Kleinman, founder, and CEO of The Americare Companies, a privately-held company active in the home health care scene, says that over the past few decades, social isolation has become one of the leading causes of depression in seniors.
 Loneliness is something that we all fear.
 Even though solitude can take its toll on persons of every age, there’s greater concern for older adults as they tend to feel less and less energetic, preferring to stay home in front of the television.

 Socialization can have a positive effect on people of all ages.
-Being around other people while doing something fun, helps us keep a positive outlook on life, and does wonders for our mental health or mental state.
+Being around other people while doing something fun, helps us keep a positive outlook on life, and does wonder for our mental health or mental state.
 As people age, it is vital to maintain relationships and to stay connected with peers and the world around them, because this will gives a true sense of belonging.
 According to Elly Kleinman, seniors with rich social lives may be able to live independently longer.

 Nowadays, there are a lot of ways for seniors to get involved and connect with their community.
 Regardless whether it is joining a book club, doing some gardening, taking golf lessons, volunteering within the community, or just reaching out to others in general, it’s important for older adults to get out of the house and keep an active social life.
 As long as your health is in good condition, there’s absolutely no reason why you should stay at home all day.